 The more you practice using these muscles, the better you will get.
 Your brain will rewire itself based on what you repeatedly practice.

-People who can’t talk after stroke may not be able to accomplish speech therapy exercises in the beginning.
+People who can’t talk after stroke may not be able to accomplish traditional speech therapy exercises in the beginning.

-Fortunately, there’s another speech therapy that can help!
+Fortunately, there’s another technique that can help!

 Singing Therapy for Patients That Can’t Talk After Stroke